 Babies are so pure and precious.
-Babies should be showered with love, touch, respect and gentleness.
+Babies should be showered with love, touch, respect, and gentleness.
 They do not need to be showered with harsh ingredients on their skin and body.
-Infant massage has been shown to strengthen the parent/child bond and encourage better sleep, relieve colic, stimulate intellect and bolster your baby’s immune system.
+Infant massage has been shown to strengthen the parent/child bond and encourage better sleep, relieve colic, stimulate the intellect and bolster your baby’s immune system.

 How often should I massage my baby?